The 5 Easiest Ways to Cover Old Wallpaper

 Removing wallpaper is the better option when dealing with older or heavily damaged walls.
 If the current wallpaper is bubbling, peeling, or stained, covering it could amplify these imperfections.
 Removal allows for a clean slate, providing flexibility to explore different finishes without restrictions.

 However, removing wallpaper can be labor-intensive.
 It may reveal flaws in the underlying wall, such as cracks or uneven surfaces, which will require repair.
-For homeowners looking for a flawless finish or planning a long-term investment in their dining room decor, the extra effort could be worthwhile.
+For homeowners looking for a flawless finish or planning a long-term investment in their home, the extra effort can be worthwhile.

 Making the Right Choice